instana/self-hosted-k8s/README.md

 way to go to handle a highly distributed system like Instana.

 ## Getting started
+The following steps are necessary, to set up a complete instana operator setup.
+All necessary objects are defined and created as kubernetes kustomize templating.
+In the respective sections are example of the configurations which can be used as templates for your own, for example `operator/overlays/example`.

+### Operator deplyoment
+First of all the operator with its custom resources should be created in the cluster.
+* For this copy the folder `operator/overlays/example`
+* open for edit `operator/overlays/myname/secrets/.dockerconfigjson` and put instana registry credentials into the corresponding fields.
+* Now you can run `kubectl apply -t .` inside the folder and afterwards the operator should be available in the cluster.

+### Namespace core
+Next up is the core namespace.
+The core should preferably be deployed in a separate namespace.
+A core can serve several units.
+* The overlay directory should also be copied into a separate directory.
+* The core needs a number of files (/secrets) and values (kustomizeation.yaml) for the necessary secrets.
+* Furthermore the databases can be defined and created as services.
+For this purpose, adjust the corresponding `*-service.yaml` files with the right values.
+* Now everything can be applied into the kubernetes cluster. `kubectl apply -t .`

+### Namespace unit
+A namespace cluster can contain several or a single unit installtions.
+The procedure is the same as in the core namespace.

+### Backend core
+Now it is the time for the backends, first there must be a running core.
+Under `/backend-core/overlays/example` there are also templates for the core configuration.
+Now fill the necessary custom resource templates with values and list them in the `kustomization.yaml` as patch files.

+### Backend unit
+As in the core, all necessary values should be entered in the custom templates.

 ## Requirements
 To get started with the operator you will need:
 - a working kubernetes cluster
 - databases to be set up